abbiedaniel/salesforce-maintenance/PD1-Notes.md

     	- We should follow the DOM event standard in the naming of our events, meaning no upper-case letters, no spaces, and underscores to separate words.
      	- https://developer.salesforce.com/docs/componentlibrary/documentation/en/lwc/lwc.events_create_dispatch

- - **Static Resources**

- 	- Lightning Components require all third-party resources to be uploaded as Static Resources and loaded through the Platform Resource Loader, however, Visualforce can reference external URLs.
-  	- Example: external resources like CSS or JavaScript

 </details>

 <details>
 	<summary><b>TO DO: Lightning Aura Components</b></summary>